Aiguasol/mypackage-demo/README.md

 - [ ] Add tests boilerplate
 - [ ] add CI boilerplate code
 - [ ] add Helm chart
+- [x] convert the repository to template
-- [ ] convert the repository to template
+- [ ] convert the repository to a cookiecutter template